 A laundry room doesn't require a lot of square feet within a home.
-However, whether you are working with a teeny tiny closet or an expansive room, strategically laying out the space and figuring out what works in it is the key to a functional laundry room.
+However, whether you are working with a teeny-tiny closet or an expansive room, strategically laying out the space and figuring out what works in it is the key to a functional laundry room.
 “It’s efficiently used space that counts,” Wetzel explains.
 Before you start choosing shelving, appliances, or storage solutions, make sure to carefully take measurements and think long and hard about the best setup for you.

 Carefully Chosen Appliances

 When you purchase appliances, think about them as part of your design strategy.
-Don’t just choose the chicest looking washer and dryer set, but make sure it compliments and maximizes your space.
+Don’t just choose the chicest looking washer and dryer set, but make sure it complements and maximizes your space.
 “Consider stacking your appliances to make room for more folding and storage space,” suggests Wetzel.
 If you prefer your appliances side by side, consider adding a countertop above to maximize usable folding and holding spaces, he adds.
-Also, if you don’t have a lot of built in storage space in your laundry room, consider buying a washer and dryer set that has drawers.
+Also, if you don’t have a lot of built-in storage space in your laundry room, consider buying a washer and dryer set that has drawers.

 Beautiful Laundry Baskets